-Be able to manage data collection from real sample situation
+BeThe M.Ed. fourth Semester' Students will be able to manage

-Be able to identify suitable process of data analysis and conduct them

-Be able to report the study in formal and academically acceptable format.

-Be able to defend the research in appropriate forum
+- CO-executing the data collection from real sample situation - Be able to identify CO-Checking and implementing the suitable process of data analysis and conduct them - Be able to CO-Producing the report the study in formal and academically acceptable format. - Be able to defend CO-Critiquing and attributing the research in appropriate forum

 On the basis of the rationale developed and scheme of study designed in the previous semesters, the prospective teachers are expected to go for the data collection from the selected sample.
 They have to produce records of their presence in the institutions visited for the process.
-The data collected may be analysed and concluded appropriately.
+The data collected may be analysed and analyzed and concluded appropriately.
 The final dissertation is expected to be reported in appropriate format as delineated by the department.

 The evaluation will be based on the performance of the student in the openseminar presentation for research defense and/or viva voce examination conducted/done through a three members committee (External Examiner/ referee, Head of the Department and concerned supervisor)/or as decided by the department.
-Each dissertation shall be examined by an external /examiner/referee/expert appointed by the Hon'ble Vice.Internal evaluation of the students' performance in ensuring original efforts in data collection, in suitable analysis and most importantly in reporting the study will also be given due weight.
+Each dissertation shall be examined by an external /examiner/referee/expert appointed by the Hon'ble Vice-Chancellor.Internal evaluation of the students' performance in ensuring original efforts in data collection, in suitable analysis and most importantly in reporting the study will also be given due weight.